ryan-mcclue/musings/workflow.md

 interactive rebase to perform squashing on most recent **merge conflict resolution**: `git mergetool`

+Use the approach the particular system API follows.
+You can always use your own approach atop

 If wanting to create a new implementation of a function, perhaps don't just delete it entirely, rather change its name to func_old()